Jump to:

 Challenging a Wisconsin Field Sobriety Test is one of many Wisconsin drunk driving defenses that can have a big impact on the outcome of your case.

-Data supporting these test show that even when given properly, the accuracy rate for detecting impairment is only between 60-77%.
-In Wisconsin, Field Sobriety Tests are voluntary, which means you cannot be cited for a refusal (implied consent violation).
+Data supporting these tests show that even when given properly, the accuracy rate for detecting impairment is only 60-77%.
+In Wisconsin, Field Sobriety Tests are voluntary, which means you cannot be cited for refusing them (implied consent violation).

 5. Be aware that breath testing is subject to a wide variety of errors